I am so excited to share my first DIY light fixture with you all today – a DIY orb chandelier!

 I wasn’t sure what to do with it until I was shopping at Marshalls a few weeks ago.
 They had a bunch of decorative orbs in the home décor section for only $20 and as soon as I saw them, I knew one was destined to be a fabulous light fixture in my foyer.
-(I have seen several of these at both Marshalls and TJMaxx, but if you aren’t so lucky Wayfair also carries this similar orb as well as this extra large version.)
+(I have seen several of these at both Marshalls and TJMaxx, but if you aren’t so lucky, Wayfair also carries this similar orb and Amazon has several options as well.)

 Most of the time when I start a DIY project, about a hundred things go wrong and by the time the project is finished, it looks almost nothing like my original idea.
 Fabulous, but nothing like I first pictured.
 Happily, that wasn’t the case this time!
 Seriously, it is almost mind-blowing how easy this was to put together.